sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 - `NODE_ENV`

-  Node environment is used to build the app.
-Use 'development' for development and 'production' for production.<br/> Use value:
+  Defines whether the application is run in production or development mode.
+Use 'development' for development and 'production' for production.<br/>
-  'production'
+  Use value: 'production'

 - `REACT_APP_ENV`

   A more fine-grained env definition than `NODE_ENV`.
-For example, this is used to send environment info to logging service: Sentry.
+For example, this sends environment info to the logging service Sentry.
 (If you have enabled it with `REACT_APP_SENTRY_DSN`).<br/> For this setup, use
   value: 'development'

 - `REACT_APP_SHARETRIBE_USING_SSL`